-For the Group Legal Services Plan, if your employment with JPMorganChase terminates, coverage for you and your covered dependents ends on your termination date.
-You have the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
+For the Group Legal Services Plan, if your employment with JPMorgan Chase terminates, participation for you and your covered dependents usually ends on your termination date.
+You have the option to continue coverage by contacting Hyatt Legal Plans, the claims administrator, within 31 days of the date your coverage ends and electing to continue the Plan.
+Currently you can continue the Plan for an additional 30 months with direct payment to Hyatt Legal Plans.
 Any services in progress before your termination date will be provided, even if you don't continue coverage.